TimothyByrd/PathOfBuildingMerge/README.md

 1. Look up a character on poe.ninja.
 2. For each snapshot on poe.ninja:
-    - Open each snapshot in Path of Building
+    - Open the snapshot in Path of Building
+    - Make sure the config has the pantheon and bandit choice set correctly for the snapshot.
-    - Save each snapshot with a good name.
+    - Save the snapshot with a good name.
 For example, for the "Hour 3" snapshot, I save the PoB as "Hour 3".
 (I'm clever that way.)
 3. Create a new, empty build in Path of Building and immediately save it.
 (We'll pretend I've saved it as "All the Snapshots".)
 4. Run the PathOfBuildingMergeTool.
 5. For the Main PoB File, select the snapshots build you saved in step 3.